Prospective Students|Current Students|Alumni & Friends|Visitors|Faculty & Staff

 About Los Angeles Valley College

 Los Angeles Valley College is a 2-year public college located in the heart of Los Angeles’s San Fernando Valley.
-The college's mission is to offers transfer education, job training and lifelong learning to residents of the San Fernando Valley and beyond.
+The college's mission is to offer transfer education, job training and lifelong learning to residents of the San Fernando Valley and beyond.
 Your future begins at LA Valley College—Find out the Top 10 reasons why you should attend LAVC!

-Los Angeles Valley College is one of nine colleges in the Los Angeles Community College District (LACCD) and is a fully accredited by the Accrediting Commission for Community and Junior Colleges, which is part of the Western Associate of Schools and Colleges, a nationally recognized accrediting agency.
+Los Angeles Valley College is one of nine colleges in the Los Angeles Community College District (LACCD) and is fully accredited by the Accrediting Commission for Community and Junior Colleges, which is part of the Western Associate of Schools and Colleges, a nationally recognized accrediting agency.

 Founded in 1949, LA Valley College is located in the heart of the San Fernando Valley and sits on 105-acres in the Los Angeles suburb of Valley Glen.
 It is an urban oasis with a beautiful park-like campus with over 1,600 trees and plants, and is the first community college in California to earn a Tree Campus USA designation.
 The campus, which is near the 405, 101 and 170 freeways, is just minutes away from Hollywood, Beverly Hills, downtown Los Angeles, major motion picture and television studios, and the beaches of Santa Monica and Malibu.